 Making use of visual study materials can help students that may be studying in their second language or that might be hearing impaired.
 Ensure that items required for the classroom are accessible for all students from all socioeconomic backgrounds.
 Be culturally and gender sensitive.
 Try not to generalize and be sure to include anecdotes and information from a variety of cultural backgrounds to make all students feel included in the class.

 Call on students by name.
 Don’t make assumptions about any of the children and encourage them all to succeed.
 Setting high expectations is a key driver in student success.
 The importance of knowing your students can be demonstrated again in this aspect.

 The more you know about the student, the better you will be able to assist them in improving their knowledge through various means.
 One other small thing that teachers can do, that actually has an enormous impact on student engagement, is simply greeting the pupils at the door.
 Greet them by name, smile, perhaps offer comments that show you are interested in them or have some idea of what their interests are.

 As a teacher who cares and is aware of the importance of knowing your students, you’re more likely to have a higher academic success rate among students than one who does not have the same awareness.
 Knowing your students on a more personal level will allow you to help them when they are going through struggles at home, friends and so forth, so that you better understand their mental state and help them cope with studies as well as other issues.

 For more strategies on how to build relationships in your classroom, check out these tools.

 INcompassing Education provides professional development for educators (on-site, off-site, and online PD).
-Our webinars, Supporting Students of Trauma and Supporting Mental Health in Schools, will equip you with knowledge and skills to better support students.
-You will also earn credits for your continuing education.
+Our webinar series, Depression and Anxiety Disorders and Supporting Students of Trauma aim to equip educators with knowledge and skills to better support students.
 For questions and inquiries, please visit our contact page or like our Facebook page, INcompassing Education LLC.